 Project-based learning (PBL) naturally lends itself to differentiated instruction.
 By design, it is student-centered and student-driven, and it gives space for teachers to meet the needs of students in a variety of ways.
 PBL can allow for effective differentiation in assessment as well as daily management and instruction.

 PBL experts will tell you this, but I often hear teachers ask for real examples, specifics to help them contextualize what it looks like in the classroom.
 We all need to try out specific ideas and strategies to get our brains working in a different context.
 Here are some specific differentiation strategies to use during a PBL project.

 We all know that heterogeneous grouping works, but sometimes homogenous grouping can be an effective way to differentiate in a project.
-Sometimes in a novel- or literature-based PBL project, it might be appropriate to differentiate by grouping into reading level.
+Sometimes in a novel- or literature-based PBL project, for example, it might be appropriate to differentiate by grouping students by reading level.
 That way, I can take groups that need intensive work and ensure they are getting the instruction they need.
-Pick appropriate times to break your class into teams to create a structure for differentiated instruction.

 Reflection is an essential component of PBL.
 Throughout the project, students should be reflecting on their work and setting goals for further learning.
 This is a great opportunity for them to set personalized learning goals and for you to target instruction specific to the goals they set.

 As you master the PBL process in your classroom, you will intuitively find ways to differentiate instruction for your students.
 You will design the project to scaffold content and skills in a variety of ways.
-You will create formative and summative assessments to allow for multiple intelligences, and you will manage the process so that it allows you meet students where they are and move them forward.
+You will create formative and summative assessments to allow for student passions and goals, and you will manage the process so that it allows you to meet students where they are and move them forward.